MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-server-settings.md

 Endpoint: [GET /api/v2/iserver/settings/config](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/System%20Administration/getIserverSettingsProperties)

-This endpoint allows the user to retrieve information on all Intelligence Server settings that are available in MicroStrategy REST API.
+This endpoint allows the user to retrieve information on all Intelligence Server settings that are available in Strategy REST API.
 The information includes the setting description, type, options, unit, minimum value, maximum value, and reboot rule.
 You must specify an authorization token in the request header, which can be obtained from `POST /api/auth/login` during [login](#log-in).

 :::tip